Home About Portfolio Resume Contact

 DCO Mobile decommissioning and post-launch support

-Managed the structured sunset of DCO Mobile once all regions had transitioned.
+Managed the structured sunset of DCO Mobile once all regions had fully migrated to MODOC.
 Established Zendesk-based support workflows to track and resolve post-launch issues through the stabilization period.

 Outcomes and impact